-Remember that interest rates on mortgages currently remain well below the average returns of the stock market.
+For many years now, interest rates on mortgages have stayed well below the average returns of the stock market.

-That means you make more by investing than you save by paying off mortgage interest early.
+That means you’d likely earn a better return by investing than you’d save by paying off mortgage interest early.

 “From a purely financial perspective, it can generally make more sense to contribute any extra money you receive toward your investments rather than paying off your mortgage early,” says Anna Barker, personal finance expert and founder of LogicalDollar.

-“If you have a fixed-rate mortgage, investing in your home is a sure thing – you know exactly how much money you will save in interest,” notes Elizabeth Whitman, attorney/managing member, Whitman Legal Solutions, LLC.
+“If you have a fixed-rate mortgage, investing in your home is a sure thing — you know exactly how much money you will save in interest,” notes Elizabeth Whitman, attorney and managing member at Whitman Legal Solutions, LLC.

 So when you decide how to use your hard-earned cash, you also have to consider your personal risk tolerance.

-If you’re not confident making the decision on your own, speak to a financial advisor to see what makes the most sense for you.
+If you’re not confident making the decision on your own, speak to a financial advisor or a certified financial planner to see what makes the most sense for you.

-If you have a lump-sum of cash, should you pay off your mortgage early or invest it?
+You have a lump-sum of cash.
+Should you pay off your mortgage or invest?

 Here’s a different scenario: An older relative passes away and you inherit $100,000 after taxes.

-You debate whether it’s smarter to direct the whole lump-sum toward your mortgage or put it into stocks or your retirement funds.
+You debate whether it’s smarter to direct the whole lump-sum toward your mortgage or put it into stocks or retirement savings accounts.

 - In this example, you’d pay a total of $20,300 in interest for a total savings of $93,000